Raihan93-coder/HTB-writeups/cypher/WriteUp.md

   ![](./screenshot/nmap_scan.png)

 ## 🌐Web enumeration
-- Did web enumeration using dirsearch and found out that a page testing exsist
+- Did web enumeration using dirsearch and found out that a page testing exist
 - Went into that page to find a .jar file that has the java .class code
   ![](./screenshot/java.png)

 ## 📌Loop hole
-- Used a online decompiler to view the code and found a critical vunerablity
+- Used a online decompiler to view the code and found a critical vulnerablity
   ![](./screenshot/java.png)
 - It failed to sanitize the url field
 - Started a Burp Suite session and and checked the /login page